 Do not get too concerned about what the preview looks like as that image has to be fit into the preview pane when creating your item.
 Your photo will render to more realistic dimensions when you view it on the web.

 When you are done adding your BEFORE and AFTER photos (and have completed the data in the other tabs), you can hit "CREATE" to create the puzzle.

 Be Patient!
 If you created a puzzle with a lot of pieces, it can take a minute or two for the puzzle to be created (Handbid is creating each puzzle piece).
 Once the puzzle is created, the window will close and the puzzle will appear in your item list.

 There is also a filter on the left menu just below APPEALS where you can jump to see the Puzzles.

 My Puzzle is created, so now how do I see it?

 We bet you are eager to see the puzzle on the web.
 The best way to do this is to put your auction in Preview mode (if you are still in setup mode).
 Then go to the top-right menu in the manager and click on "Auction Website".
 This will open up a new tab and take you to the web landing page for your auction on the Handbid Events site.

 On this page, you will now see a new Puzzle menu option that will take users directly to your Puzzle page.

 If you have auction items in this event, your Puzzle will also be visible to users from the Browse Items view on the Events site (see below)

 So are you ready to build your Puzzle?
-Go for it and reach out to us if you have any issues getting it all setup!
-Good luck!
+Go for it and reach out to us if you have any issues getting it all set up!